-Before being absorbed into United Biscuits, Crawford’s was the longest-established biscuit manufacturer in Britain.
+Crawford’s was the fourth largest biscuit manufacturer in Britain, and the longest-established.
 The brand continues today as the economy sister brand to McVitie’s.

 Origins and early growth